-- c.
+- a.
 Generate a table checking the statistical balance between the treatment group and control group for the variables included above in the baseline round.
-The table should include balance tests for each variable by itself as well as a test of all variables as a group. - d.
-Generate a table that reports the treatment effect (difference between treatment and control) on employment and monthly income in the follow up round. - e.
-Control for the baseline value of the two outcome variables listed in part "d" as well as dummies for each cohort and cluster the standard errors at the cohort level. - Print out your tables in a clean looking way, join them together with your R code and your name and submit on canvas
+The table should include balance tests for each variable by itself as well as a test of all variables as a group. - b.
+Generate a table that reports the treatment effect (difference between treatment and control) on employment and monthly income in the follow up round. - c.
+Run a regression that includes dummies for each cohort and cluster your standard errors at the cohort level. - d.
+Hint: Consider the pacman package.

+Generate your tables in a clean looking way, submit them along with your R code.

-Assignment 3:
+Assignment 3: (6 points)